pallets/flask/docs/quickstart.rst

 not getting a clear error message, check the size of the cookie in your page responses compared to the size supported by web browsers.

+Besides the default client-side based sessions, if you want to handle sessions on the server-side instead, there are several Flask extensions that support this.

 Message Flashing
 ----------------